Grammys Moments: A rap tribute for the ages, Beyoncé triumph

 The Rock as one of the Grammy presenters?
 Jill Biden?
 James Corden?
 At least the outgoing talk show host noted the incongruity of him giving an award for dance and electronic music.
 There’s enough musical firepower in the room that would surely relish the opportunity to present an award.
 And while we’re asking why someone was there, Ben Affleck turned himself into an unwanted internet star when the camera panned to him in the audience and it seemed like he’d rather be anywhere else.
 Don’t actors know how to fake looking like they’re having a good time?

-Associated Press writer Beth Harris in Los Angeles contributed to this report.
+Associated Press writers Beth Harris and Jonathan Landrum Jr. in Los Angeles contributed to this report.

 For more coverage of this year’s Grammy Awards, visit: https://apnews.com/hub/grammy-awards